Environment Variable Management: Tips & Best Practices

 REDIS_HOST=... # SCREAMING_SNAKE_CASE

-1. Establish Naming Conventions
+1. Establish Naming Conventions (And Stick to Them)

 # Good: Clear, consistent SCREAMING_SNAKE_CASE